prjblk/wordpress-audit-automation/README.md

 ### Troubleshooting

-If you have problems with the audit script, ensure you can run semgrep at the command line normally first.
+If you have problems with auditing plugins, ensure you can run semgrep at the command line normally first.